News and insights on current and popular legal topics.

 Cost of Living Adjustments (COLA)

-SSDI payments may increase yearly due to cost of living adjustments (COLA).
+SSDI payments may increase yearly due to cost-of-living adjustments (COLA).
 The SSA bases these adjustments on nationwide inflation, so the adjustments do not vary by state.
 Additionally, you may only qualify for COLA adjustments after age 62.

 Taxes